What is a Business Model Canvas? – Summary

 So both dog walkers and dog owners are their customer segments.
 And so they would list both of these groups on their Customer Segments box.
 On top of that maybe they sell advertising space to dog brands, that’s a customer too.
 It goes on the list.

 Underneath all that, on the right side is revenue.
 This is revenue based on the various customer groups, so it makes sense to tie to this side.
 It includes the broken down revenue based on the various channels that you get customers through and well as your customer segments and what they each might pay.
 (Like for the Uber of Dog Walking example above, maybe it’s free for dog owners to use the app, but paid for other segments.

 On the left side we have the other half of your business, which is how you actually provide your solution and your products or services to your customers.
 Directly to the left of the Value Proposition we’ve got a column that has key activities and key resources.
 The furthest left column is key partners and below that is your cost structure.

 And then key resources of course is going to have the key resources that you use to provide your product.
 Maybe it’s a good production facility.
-Maybe it’s the tools and technology that you use to provide your solution.
+It could be the tools and technology that you use to provide your solution.
 Maybe it’s even your dev team.
 It’s what other resources that you use to provide these solutions, key activities that you do, and the resources that you use.